jackyzha0/jackyzha0.github.io/content/thoughts/progress.md

 ## What type of Progress?

 Do we care more about technological progress or social progress?
 We can measure social progress via, maybe, [Gini coefficient](https://en.wikipedia.org/wiki/Gini_coefficient) (measuring income/wealth inequality).
 Technological progress might be measured by our ability to impact the universe, the physical world around us.

+### Happiness
+Happiness isn’t necessarily highest in the places with the most technological progress

+Is it wrong to try to measure progress in terms of people's happiness?
+What about the hedonic treadmill, will we eventually just regress to a new 'normal'?